francoisbonnard/Design-Patterns/Motivation/talk.md

  Individuals using their strengths to support each other and cover each other’s weaknesses in pursuit of unified vision is a sign of maturity and strong leadership.

+change is that we are chemically designed for

+Conway's Law states organizations are constrained to produce designs which are copies of their communication structure